thewatermethod/sp-25-live-simple-spud/README.md

-# two-five-live-embed
+# 25Live Simple Spud Embed for Sharepoint

 ## Summary

-- Simple Sharepoint Client Solution to embed a specific 25 Live spud
+- Simple Sharepoint Client Solution to embed a specific 25 Live spud, given no custom scripts allowed on the site in question

 - Written in such a way as to preserve formatting on the 25 Live client